eaclark/gpattern/README.md

 ## Integration into Groovy

 The semantics of string in Groovy is such that the individual characters and substrings of a given string can be accessed using an array notation:  str1[ 3] to get at the fourth character or str1[0..3] to get at the substring comprising the first four characters.
-(And, of course, the indexing may be done by a variable that holds the numeric value or range rather than
+(And, of course, the indexing may be done by a variable that holds the numeric value or range rather than hard coding the numbers.)

 Gpatterns extends this indexing approach by allowing for the use of a pattern to provide the index.
 This means that the core Snobol pattern construct: